Is Personal Injury Protection Required In Wisconsin?

 Personal injury protection, also known as no-fault insurance, is a type of coverage that pays for medical expenses and lost wages if you or someone else covered by your policy is injured in a car accident.
 Unlike liability insurance, which pays for damages you cause to other people and their property, PIP coverage pays for your own expenses regardless of who was at fault for the accident.

-Read More: Is Personal Injury Protection Required In Ohio?
+Read More: Is Personal Injury Protection Required In Oklahoma?

 Benefits of PIP Coverage